Cognitive Shifts, Creativity, and Connection: 10 Benefits Of Improv

 Relationships are a kind of improvisation.
 We co-create a relationship one interaction at a time.
 We cannot imagine ahead of time what will come of it.
 We have to improvise our way through and discover it.
 And through learning to manage uncertainty and practice staying in the creative, improvisational mind set in the face of emotional stress, we can consider changes that might be beneficial, even if at one time they were beyond our understanding of what is possible.

-- Therapy works best when there are aims but not agendas, in a creative space where anything is open for discussion, and when mutual agreements, the building blocks of improvisation, are made and honored.
+- Therapy involves mutual agreements within which we must let go agendas — the building blocks of improvisation.
 There is immediacy and energy to the improvised encounter.
 Everyone contributes, no one is really in control.
 And the trust necessary for true collaboration to occur grows out of the improviser’s mandate to make the other person look good.
 Good skills to learn in therapy, and an improvising therapist models them.

 “A group of individuals who act, agree, and share together create strength and release knowledge surpassing the contribution of any single member.
 This includes the teacher and group leader,” improvisation pioneer Viola Spolin.